TLA Classes

 • Aug.
 14, 2025: Last day for full refund, transfer, or credit, minus $20 processing fee

-No refunds, transfers, or credits issued after SEPTEMBER 11, 2025.
+We will not issue refunds, transfers, or credits after SEPTEMBER 12, 2025.
 (In the case of unexpected life circumstances—such as hospitalization or death in the family—contact us and we will try to do what we can.)

 Past Classes